 There is no standing surface water on-site.
 The site currently drains to the west.
-There is an existing drainage ditch running parallel to the existing railroad into which this development will discharge.
+There is an existing ditch running parallel with the railroad into which this development will discharge.
 A detailed drainage analysis will be performed upon platting/permitting.